uqlibrary/technology-training/OSM/OpenStreetMap.md

 1. Add a point / a line / an area that corresponds to what you want to add
 1. Search for the feature you want to add after tracing it.

-iD also make it easy to find documentation about the feature on the OSM Wiki:
+iD also makes it easy to find documentation about the feature on the OSM Wiki: there is an "i" button next to most tagging boxes, so we can quickly read a short description of the key-tag pair.

 ## Using the data in QGIS